Definition

 4. image galleries and portfolios - example: Pinterest, Dribbble

-Infinite Scrolling is great for visual content.
-You can easily scroll through the different designs, photos or artworks and get inspired.
-Here the "discovery flow" is enormously enhanced by Infinite Scrolling.
+Infinite Scrolling is perfect for visual content.
+You can simply scroll through the various designs, photos or works of art and be inspired.
+Here, the "discovery flow" is greatly enhanced by infinite scrolling.

 5. job boards - example: LinkedIn job search